-For EIM Participating Resources within an EIM Entity Balancing Authority Area and Energy imported to or exported from an EIM Entity Balancing Authority Area, the CAISO will include the marginal cost of the EIM Bid Adder in dispatching Energy from the relevant EIM Participating Resources to serve load in the CAISO Balancing Authority Area.
+For EIM Participating Resources within an EIM Entity Balancing Authority Area and Energy imported to or exported from an EIM Entity Balancing Authority Area, the CAISO will include the Marginal Greenhouse Gas Cost in dispatching Energy from the relevant EIM Participating Resources to serve load in the CAISO Balancing Authority Area.
 The CAISO will allocate the Net Imbalance Energy Export optimally to EIM Participating Resources.
 This allocation does not depend on the location of the EIM Entity Participating Resource; i.e. the CAISO does not use a shift factor in the allocation.
-If the Net Imbalance Energy Export from all EIM Entity Balancing Authority Areas as a group is negative or zero, there is no associated Net Imbalance Energy Export allocation or EIM Bid Adder cost.
-Otherwise the net imbalance energy export allocation constraint is binding with a Shadow Price ().
-If the market-clearing process would create a Shadow Price for the Marginal Greenhouse Gas Cost constraint only when the relaxation of the constraint would result in reduction in the total cost to operate the system.
-The CAISO determines the Marginal Greenhouse Gas Cost component of the LMP at a PNode in an EIM Entity Balancing Authority Area and LMPs for imports and exports between that EIM Entity Balancing Authority Area and a non-EIM Balancing Authority Area as the negative of the Shadow Price of the net imbalance energy export allocation constraint.
+If the Net Imbalance Energy Export from all EIM Entity Balancing Authority Areas as a group is negative or zero, there is no associated Net Imbalance Energy Export allocation or Marginal Greenhouse Gas Cost.
+Otherwise the Net Imbalance Energy Export constraint is binding with a Shadow Price ().
+The market-clearing process produces a Shadow Price for the Net Imbalance Energy Export constraint only when the relaxation of the constraint would result in reduction in the total cost to operate the system.
+The CAISO determines the Marginal Greenhouse Gas Cost component of the LMP at a PNode in an EIM Entity Balancing Authority Area and LMPs for imports and exports between that EIM Entity Balancing Authority Area and a non-EIM Balancing Authority Area as the negative of the Shadow Price of the Net Imbalance Energy Export constraint.

 MCGi =